What Are Accounting Estimates?

 #5 – Contingent Liabilities

-Contingent liabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. is again a subjective accounting estimate.
-Many inputs are considered here, including revenue volatility, the probability of commercialization of product, timings, thresholds, etc. Contingent Liabilities for Ligand was $4.97 million.
+Contingent liabilitiesContingent LiabilitiesContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. for Ligand were $4.97 million.
+Contingent liabilities are again subjective critical accounting estimates.
+Many inputs are considered here, including revenue volatility, the probability of commercialization of the product, timings, thresholds, etc.

 source: Ligand SEC Filings